li-lab-mcgill/mixehr/README.md

 Please download and unzip this file:

-Then run the following command
+Then run the following command:

 ```
 k=50